DavesCodeMusings/cardboard-pi/README.md

 to do with cardboard and a box cutter.
 However, the design cound be adapted to use wood or acrylic materials that can be machine cut.

 ### Cardboard Pi 1
 The first attempt at a mounting system involves too much cutting and has a cable management system that is too cramped.
+The only advantage is it uses a small amount of meterial and requires only a few cuts.

-Still, if you want to try it, it's [here](CardboardPi.pdf).
+If you want to try it, it's [here](CardboardPi.pdf).

 ## Original Files
 The .ODG files can be opened and edited with LibreOffice Draw.